lf-edge/eve/docs/WIRELESS.md

 Compared to WiFi, cellular GSM modems present a major challenge.
 This is partially understandable, since radio regulations in different countries tend to be partially incompatible and at times [simply insane](https://www.afcea.org/content/disruptive-design-have-you-seen-flurry-acts-5g-security).
 All of this conspires to create a technology landscape where modem manufacturers are forced to produce highly capable and highly configurable units that take onto very different personalities when loaded with firmware and given their final configuration.

 Given the complexity of the task that a GSM modem has to perform, it is no wonder that they evolved to be self-contained computers with very sophisticated internal state.
-This comparison with remote computers/servers is especially apt, since the way you can interact with this device is very API-driven with pretty much zero offloading to ther host Linux kernel.
+This comparison with remote computers/servers is especially apt, since the way you can interact with this device is very API-driven with pretty much zero offloading to the host Linux kernel.
 Just like you would talk to a remote cloud service using a REST API you would talk to a GSM Modem using: AT commands, MBIM or QMI API.

 Currently, EVE stays away from managing GSM modem's firmware and expects a modem unit to be fully configured by a hardware manufacturer to provide a [QMI interface](https://en.wikipedia.org/wiki/Qualcomm_MSM_Interface).